1. D'Souza Chawl

 21. Rajesh Khanna's Bungalow - Aashirwaad

 Situated on Carter Road, this house has a longstanding story associated with it.
 It is said that Rajendra Kumar bought this house for much cheaper than its cost because it was haunted.
 However, he went on to earn a good name and a lot of accolades for himself.
 Later, Rajesh Khanna bought the same house and the former occupant's good fortune seemed to welcome the new superstar home.
-The house being cursed, although, didn't let the household remain happy.
+The house is cursed, although, didn't let the household remain happy.
 10 years after marriage, Rajesh Khanna split up with his wife Dimple, and the house and its owner turned into a shadow of what they used to be.
 The superstar's career quickly plateaued and eventually declined.
 He spent very little time at the house afterwards, and remained ill and lonely for a long time, before finally passing away in 2012.
 The house is in the middle of a complicated lawsuit at the moment.

 Several places in Mumbai are infamous for being hotbeds for haunting.
 As it goes with folk tales, some are to be believed, some aren't.
-As you probably already know if you are a traveller at heart, adventure helps you get either closure, or gives some great stories for the telling!
+As you probably already know if you are a traveller at heart, adventure helps you get either closure or gives some great stories for the telling!

 P.S.
 This article has been compiled by studying various sources online and offline.
 The author and Holidify.com are not trying to create rumours or defame any place by writing about it.